cormullion/Thebes.jl/docs/src/objects.md

 The `objecttopoly()` function returns a tuple, containing the 2D vertices, and the polygons that define the faces.

-## OFF the shelf objects

-Obviously this isn't something you'd want to do "by hand" very often.
-Fortunately there are plenty of people who are prepared to make 3D objects and distribute them in standard file formats, via the internet.
-Thebes.jl knows about one of these formats, the [Object File Format (.OFF)](https://en.wikipedia.org/wiki/OFF_(file_format)).
-So there are a few objects already available for you to use directly.

 ## Using objects

 The following objects are preloaded (from `data/objects.jl`) when Thebes.jl starts: